 Detention and interrogation operations across the board, looking through all the evidence that we could were safe, secure, and inhumane.

-Uh I've seen that in San Francisco in the middle of the day.
+I've seen that in San Francisco in the middle of the day.

-I've been out in San Francisco and I've seen people in dog collars, and I've seen people on leashes.
+I've been out in San Francisco and I've seen people in dog collars and I've seen people on leashes.

 I've seen people walking other people around with dog collars and leashes on.

-Uh, and they look like they're having a damn good time to me.
+And they look like they're having a damn good time to me.

 Look like they're enjoying every bit of it.

-But I guess we can't have this because these are Muslims, and this is degrading.
+But I guess we can't have this because these are Muslims and this is degrading.

-And this is well, at least they're alive, their heads are not chopped off.
+Their heads are not chopped off.

-Uh they're eating a lot of great food, they're getting their prayer sessions and so forth.
+They're getting their prayer sessions and so forth.

 Rogue military police.

-Rogue military police, describing our interrogators at uh at Club Gitmo.
+Describing our interrogators at Club Gitmo.

-The headline for the New York Times version is report discredits FBI claims of abuse at Guantanamo Bay.
+The headline for the New York Times version is, report discredits FBI claims of abuse at Guantanamo Bay.

 Now, who made an FBI claim of abuse at Guantanamo Bay?

-Oh, come on now, folks, search the deep dark crevices of your fertile memory.
+Search the deep, dark crevices of your fertile memory.

 But from the New York Times story itself, the report also said investigators could not corroborate an incident recounted by an FBI agent who said she saw a detainee shackled to the floor for hours, soiling himself and pulling out his hair.